BCAA supplements, should you take them?

-- How much actual BCAAs you get per serving
+- How much actual BCAAs you’re getting per serving.

-- And, the overall quality and ratio of your BCAA supplement
+- The overall quality and ratio of your BCAA supplement.

-If all three of these factors are satisfactory, then a BCAA supplement does have the potential to help you get results faster.
+Check off these 3 factors and your BCAA supplement has the potential to help you get results faster.

 - Build Muscle with BCAA Supplements